 (3) all public schools shall be deemed to operate on five-day school weeks for the purposes of K-12 plus program funding calculations in Section 9 of this rule.

 D. The length of instructional days and school days shall be a minimum of five and one-half instructional hours per full day and a minimum of three and one-half instructional hours per half day.
-Instructional days shall be no longer than seven and one-half instructional hours
+Instructional days shall be no longer than seven and one-half instructional hours.

 E. Student lunch time shall be a minimum of 30 minutes.
 Lunch recess and passing periods to and from lunch do not qualify as instructional hours.